Vanilla Oil Origin

 Vanilla oil is extracted from the pod of vanilla (Vanilla Planifolia).At one time, vanilla came to the United States from Madagascar, Latin America and the Reunion Island, whose former name was Bourbon.
 Hence the name Bourbon Vanilla.

 Vanilla Oil in Medicine

-Vanilla oil has a relaxing, soothing effect, helps with upsets and stimulates concentration.
-By inhaling the vanilla oil, the formation of the happiness hormone serotonin in the brain is stimulated.
-Vanilla oil has a fungicidal and anti-inflammatory and also anti fungal, antibacterial and analgesic effect.
-Its fungicidal action helps in the treatment of nail and athlete’s foot.
-Here, a regular, longer-lasting application, the desired success.
-Studies have shown that vanilla oil contains antioxidants that protect against DNA mutations.
+Vanilla oil has a relaxing, calming effect, helps to improve mood and stimulates concentration.
+Inhaling vanilla oil stimulates the production of the happiness hormone (serotonin) in the brain.
+Vanilla oil is fungicidal and anti-inflammatory.
+It also has antifungal, antibacterial, and analgesic effects.
+Its fungicidal action helps in the treatment of nail fungus.
+Research has shown that vanilla oil contains antioxidants that protect against DNA mutations.

-The perfume industry uses the popular scent of vanilla to create high quality perfumes.
-Many well-known perfume developers use the vanilla oil fragrance in their compositions.
+The perfume industry uses the scent of vanilla to make high quality perfumes.
+Many well-known perfume designers use vanilla oil scent in their compositions.

-5-10 ml of vanilla oil are enough for 90-95 ml of carrier oil to create an ideal massage oil, which can also be used as a bath additive.
+5-10 ml vanilla oil is enough for a 90-95 ml base oil, to create the perfect massage oil.
+It can also be used as a bath addition.